nilanjanchatterjee/Barrier_Interaction_Bahaviour_Analysis/README.md

 For more details about the behaviour classes, please review the paper describing the BaBA app (Xu et al. 2021)[https://besjournals.onlinelibrary.wiley.com/doi/10.1111/1365-2664.13806].

 ### Input data
 *move/moveStack* in Movebank format
 *Linear feature layer* in shapefile (.shp) format

 ### Output data
 *MoveStack* in Movebank format

 ### Artefacts
+* `Encounter_data.csv`: details of the road encounters (see below)
-`Encounter_event_data.csv`: Details of the identified behaviours, including the following attributes:
+* `Encounter_event_data.csv`: details of the identified behaviours (see below)
+* `Event_plot_output.pdf`: Document with plots of each identified encounter.
+Plots include a label with the burstID and the identified behaviour for each encounter, the features (red line), buffer area (grey), the animal locations (blue dot), and lines between consecutive animal locations (black line).

+Attributes in the artefacts files include the following:
-Individual_ID: the animal ID
+* Individual_ID: the animal ID
+* trackId: the animal ID

-burstID: an identifier for the burst of events associated with the encounter
+* burstID: an identifier for the burst of events associated with the encounter
+* geometry: the coordinate geometry of the first location in the encounter (format `c(-long, lat)` in WGS84)

-long and lat: the coordinates of the first location in the encounter (WGS84)
+* long and lat: the coordinates of the first location in the encounter (WGS84)
+* tmestamp: the timestamp associated with the start of the encounter (format `yyyy-MM-dd HH:mm:ss.SSS` in UTC)

-start_time and end_time: the timestamps associated with the beginning and end of the encounter (format `yyyy-MM-dd HH:mm:ss.SSS` in UTC)
+* start_time and end_time: the timestamps associated with the beginning and end of the encounter (format `yyyy-MM-dd HH:mm:ss.SSS` in UTC)

-duration: the duration of the encounter (in hours)
+* duration: the duration of the encounter (in hours)

-cross: the number of feature crossings during the encounter
+* cross: the number of feature crossings during the encounter

-straightness: The straightness of travel over a period around the encounter.
+* straightness: The straightness of travel over a period around the encounter.
 This is an index (value range 0-1) calculated as D/L, where D is the straightline distance between the first and last location fixes, and L is the distance between all location fixes, over this period (Batschelet 1981, *Circular statistics in biology*).

-eventTYPE: the type of encounter behaviour (e.g., Bounce, TBD, Trapped, unknown, Quick_Cross)

-`Encounter_data.csv`: Details of the road encounters, including the following attributes:

-burstID: an identifier for the burst of events associated with the encounter

-trackId: the animal ID

-tmestamp: the timestamp associated with the start of the encounter (format `yyyy-MM-dd HH:mm:ss.SSS` in UTC)

-eventTYPE: the type of encounter behaviour (e.g., Bounce, TBD, Trapped, unknown, Quick_Cross)
+* eventTYPE: the type of encounter behaviour (e.g., Bounce, TBD, Trapped, unknown, Quick_Cross)

-geometry: the coordinate geometry of the first location in the encounter (format `c(-long, lat)` in WGS84)

-`Event_plot_output.pdf`: Document with plots of each identified encounter.
-Plots include a label with the burstID and the identified behaviour for each encounter, the features (red line), buffer area (grey), the animal locations (blue dot), and lines between consecutive animal locations (black line).

 ### Settings
 **Distance buffer (in meters) (`buffer`):** Buffer distance between the animal and the feature to use for evaluating the effect of the linear feature/barrier.
 Unit: `metres`.
 Default: 500.